VauntDev/docs/docs/api/objects.md

 :::info

-Objects are returned from the API in Json format uses snake case.
+Objects are returned from the API in JSON format using snake case.

 :::